 By 1917, the remit of the gallery changed.
 It was made responsible for the national collection of British art from 1500 to the present day and international modern and contemporary art Romaine-Walker was again commissioned to design the new Modern Foreign Galleries, which were funded by Joseph Duveen’s son, Lord Duveen.
 These opened in 1926 and a year later a series of murals by Rex Whistler were unveiled in the restaurant.

 In 1932, the gallery officially adopted the name Tate Gallery, by which it had popularly been known as since its opening.
-Five years later the new Duveen Sculpture Galleries opened.
-Again funded by Lord Duveen and designed by Romaine-Walker and Gilbert Jenkins, these two 300 feet long barrel-vaulted galleries were the first public galleries in England designed specifically for the display of sculpture.
+In 1937, the new Duveen Sculpture Galleries opened.
+Funded by Lord Duveen and designed by John Russell Pope, Romaine-Walker and Gilbert Jenkins, these two 300 feet long barrel-vaulted galleries were the first public galleries in England designed specifically for the display of sculpture.
 By this point, electric lighting had also been installed in all the rooms enabling the gallery to stay open until 5pm whatever the weather.

 In 1955, Tate Gallery became wholly independent from the National Gallery and discussions began on an extension that would increase the its exhibition space.
 A major extension in the north-east corner, designed by Richard Llewelyn-Davies opened in 1979.
 In the same year, the gallery took over the adjacent disused military hospital, enabling the building of the new Clore Gallery, designed by Sir James Stirling and funded by the Clore Foundation.
 It opened in 1987 and went on to win a Royal Institute of British Architects award the following year.